BrennanCL/Mixed-Messages-/README.md

-# Mixed-Messages-
+# Mixed Messages
-A portfolio project from Codecademy
+A portfolio project from Codecademy that generates random messages.

+##Technologies
+1. JavaScript ES6